-My typical day is 9 am to 4 pm and I am inclined to work late in the evening sometimes where I find there are fewer distractions. l tend to plan and write down my objectives for the week as I used to for my lessons, whether it’s throwing, glazing, photographing, updating Instagram or just some time for thinking about new ideas.
+My pots are developing and the style of my work is evolving but the dominant theme is one of colour and pattern. l tend to plan and write down my objectives for the week as I used to for my lessons, whether it’s throwing, glazing, photographing, updating Instagram or just some time for thinking about new ideas.
 I try to evaluate my own work as it develops, focusing on the successes on my creative journey rather than dwelling too much on any problems and thereby hopefully moving forward.

 I now work full time making functional and decorative pieces, teaching classes and workshops and sometimes painting for relaxation.
-When I'm not at work I play hockey for my local club, and to take time out of the studio I go on walks usually in the beautiful National Trust land in the area or down on the Sussex coast.
-My walks are often where I get inspiration for my paintings and a bit of time off from clay.
+When I'm not at work, to take time out of the studio, I go on walks usually in the beautiful National Trust land in the area or down on the Sussex coast.
+My walks are often where I get inspiration from the beauty and detail in the natural environment.

 ABOUT MY WORK

 I am interested in the colour, pattern and detail of surfaces.
-I am drawn predominantly to the way that clay is uniquely a surface that is soft enough to be impressed and shaped, yet after its final firing is a hard, permanent, glazed piece.
-I aim to make my pieces visually appealing in the first instance, with colourful smooth surfaces with glossy and matt glazes, but it is also very important to me how a piece is designed and how it feels to hold whether it is a functional jug or decorative abstract vessel.
-Design details such as the shape of a handle and quality of finish are always considerations to me.
+I am drawn predominantly to the way that clay is uniquely a surface that is soft enough to be impressed and shaped, yet after its final firing is a hard, permanent, glazed object.
+I aim to make my pieces visually appealing in the first instance, with colourful smooth surfaces and glossy or matt glazes, but it is also very important to me how a piece is designed and how it feels to hold whether it is a functional jug or decorative abstract vessel.
+Design details such as the shape of a handle and feel of the surface are always considerations to me.

-I make using a range of methods sometimes throwing on the wheel sometimes press moulding, slab building or coiling.
+I make in white earthenware using a range of methods sometimes throwing on the wheel sometimes press moulding, slab building or coiling.
 The decoration and motifs impressed into the clay are created from stamps which I make then bisque fire.
 I am always excited to do the first press in with one!
-I usually make three or four new ones with the leftover clay after each making session.
-Ideas for these come from nature, textile patterns abstract shapes and lots of doodles!
+Ideas for these come from nature, textile patterns abstract shapes and lots of sketches.

 If you are interested in buying any of my work click the SHOP tab or please do get in touch.
 I am able to make pieces to order.
 Have a look at my events page to see where I will next be showing or selling and follow me on social media to see regular updates or subscribe to receive my occasional news letter by the link on the home page.